 To see a list of other medical board websites from states other than Florida = Other State Medical Boards

-To get some very basic information about any physician, no matter what state she is in, we go to the American Medical Association Physician Select site.
-This site claims to provide information on virtually every licensed physician in the United States and its territories, including more than 650,000 doctors of medicine (MD) and doctors of osteopathy or osteopathic medicine (DO).
-Searches can be done by physician name or by medical specialty.
+To get some very basic information about any physician, no matter what state she is in, we go to the American Medical Association Doctor Finder site.
+This site claims to provide basic professional information on virtually every licensed physician in the United States and its territories, including more than 814,00 doctors.
+There is a slow log in verification process, but searches can be done by physician name or by medical specialty.
 Results include generic information like address, specialty, medical school and residency programs attended, and whether or not board certified.
 It does not include any of the negative stuff, like malpractice suits or payments, or discipline history.

 We sometimes will visit the site of the American Board of Medical Specialties to check on board certification.
 This is also a good place to learn about board certification requirements.

 When physicians work for hospitals, sometimes we find information about them by looking up hospital web sites.
 Here is a link to a site that will help you do that for Florida hospitals.
 On occasion we are able to find information about doctors affiliated with medical schools by looking up medical school web sites.

 One growing source of information that should never be overlooked is simply to do a general Internet search on the doctor using one or more of the popular Internet search engines, like Google.

 We sometimes perform a free Medline search provided by the National Library of Medicine to see if the doctor has published any articles.

 So, what if you find out your doctor has one or two paid malpractice claims?